 + These conditions must be diagnosed and certified by a medical practitioner who is an appropriate specialist physician approved by us.
-Please refer to the '90 day qualifying period' on page 42.

-riease refer to the 50 day qualitying period on page 42.
+Please refer to the '90 day qualifying period' on page 31.

 For detailed definitions of each trauma condition, please refer to the Trauma definitions on page 80.